jwjbadger/aspen/README.md

 # Aspen

+This is a complete work in progress!
+Please feel free to reach out if you have any questions.
+Screenshots and actual documentation coming soon :)

 A simple (in progress) WGPU-based game engine built in Rust and focused on customization especially in the realm of simulation.
 It relates entities and components as archetypes.

 ## Goals